Anorexia is an eating disorder that most commonly affects young women, but also affects some men.

 - resistance to maintaining a normal body weight

 - severe sensitivity to cold

 - growth of down-like body hair

-- infrequent or no menstrual periods in females who have reached puberty
+- delayed onset, infrequent or no menstrual periods in females who have reached puberty

 - irritability, inability to concentrate/think clearly

 - obstinate behaviour, unhappiness, depression.

 - poor body image